Coast and sea

 Sea state

-Rough or very rough, but very rough or high, occasionally very high in south.
+Rough or very rough, occasionally moderate near Iceland coast, becoming very rough or high later, occasionally very high later in west.

 Weather